Dhanvantari: Origin

 On being told thus, the lord said after review in the factual position, “The division of the Yajña has already been made by the sons of Diti as well as the Suras.
 The due performance of Homas etc. has been laid down in the Vedas by the great sages.
 It is not possible to get Homa performed unto you at any time.
 As you are born subsequent to Vedas O god, you have no Mantra (assignable to you).
 O lord, in your second incarnation you will earn reputation in the world.
 Then you will attain the super-natural powers like Aṇimā (minuteness) and others.
 O lord, you will attain Deva-hood with this selfsame body.
 Brāhmaṇas (and other twice-born ones) shall worship you with Caturmantras (i.e. Mantras from the four Vedas), ghee offerings and Gavyas (materials of worship obtained from milk, milk products).
 You will once again reproduce the Āyurveda (the Science of Medicine).
 These incidents and events are inevitable and have already been visualised by the lotus-born lord (Brahmā) earlier.
-Undoubtedly you will be born in the second Dvāpara Yuga”.
+Undoubtedly you will be born in the second S,atyuga Yuga”.
 Therefore, after granting the boon, Viṣṇu disappeared.